Mastering The Boom and Bust Cycle: Smart Moves in Volatile Markets

 Cognitive Biases:

 Various cognitive biases affect investment decisions.
-Confirmation bias leads investors to seek information supporting their existing beliefs while anchoring bias causes them to rely too heavily on initial information when making decisions.
+Confirmation bias leads investors to seek information supporting their beliefs while anchoring bias causes them to rely too heavily on initial information when making decisions.
 A meta-analysis of 20 studies showed that awareness of these biases through financial education could improve investment returns by an average of 1.3% annually.

 Implications for Investors and Policymakers: